MILVLG/mcan-vqa/README.md

 ## Training

+The following script will start training with the default hyperparameters:

 ```bash
 $ python3 run.py --RUN='train'
 ```
-to easily start training with default parameters.
 All checkpoint files will be saved to:

 ```
 ckpts/ckpt_<VERSION>/epoch<EPOCH_NUMBER>.pkl